algolia/instantsearch/docgen/src/Getting_started_React_native.md

 yarn add react-instantsearch-native
 ```

-Note: we use `yarn add` to install dependencies but React InstantSearch is also installable via `npm install --save react-instantsearch-native`.
+Note: we use `yarn add` to install dependencies but React InstantSearch is also installable via `npm install react-instantsearch-native`.

 ## Add the `<InstantSearch>` component